dameyerdave/openssltools/README.md

 ```bash
 otca pack <servername>
 ```
-5. Use the certificate for your application
+5. Use the certificates in your application